ivanvorobei/SPStorkController/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/90c836ec5649e77fb44ff727d7dad96d2009f3d8/Resources/SPStorkController - Name.svg"/>

-Modal controller like in Mail or Apple music application.
+Modal controller like in Mail or Apple Music application.
 Similar animation and transition.
 I tried to recreate all the animations, corner radius and frames.
 Controller supports gestures and Navigation Bar and works with ScrollView.
 You can watch [how to use pod tutorial](https://youtu.be/wOTNGswT2-0) on YouTube.

 Preview GIF is loading `3mb`.
 Please, wait.